 Handy Extra Beach Items for Baby

-Items that are not Essential but will Make Life Easier!
+Items that are not essential but will make life easier!

-1. Beach Baby Stroller
+1. Off-Terraine Baby Stroller

 We don’t recommend using a stroller when you need to walk far to get to the ocean though, so if your beach typically has a lot of sand for you to cover to get close to the water, I would suggest you stick to a baby tent.

-2. Wet Bags
+2. Wet-Dry Bags

 Chuck your dirty bibs or burp clothes in them to keep them separated from the clean items in your bag.

 3. Small Baby Beach Pool and Bath Toys

 Sometimes the beach waves can simply be too rough for a little baby so it can be advantageous to take a small pop-up pool so they can enjoy being in the water (and cool down) just like everyone else.